-MOT expiry dates after 30 March 2020 have been extended by six months.
+MOT expiry dates between 30 March 2020 and 31 July 2020 have been extended by six months.
 To make sure your MOT has been extended, check on the GOV.UK website three days before it’s due to expire.

 The MOT extension doesn’t mean you can drive a car that isn’t roadworthy.
 If you need to go on an essential journey by car, do the basic checks before setting off – including oil, water, brake fluid and tyre pressure – to make sure your car is safe.
 Also check your lights and brakes are working properly.

 If your MOT expires after 1 August, you must book an MOT as usual.
 MOT centres are now open.

 What happens if I break down while driving?